LRawrerL/ACF_Notes/Chapter 5/Networking and Content Delivery.md

 ## Supported routing
 1. Simple Routing
 - Use for single-server environments
-- 1 domain name can be routed to x different IP addresses, it will randomly choose an addressed
+- 1 domain name can be routed to x different IP addresses, it will randomly choose an address

 2. Weighted Round Robin Routing
 - Assign weights to resource record to specify frequency with which different responses are served